imyanice/YanShort/README.md

 3. Click run on the top of the page.
 4. Go to https://yanshort.<Your Replit Username>.repl.co/<key in links.json>.
 5. You are redirected ! :tada:
+# Contribute
+You want to have your urls in my `links.json` up 24/24h ?
+Fork the repo and add your own links and submit a Pull Request !
+Adding in max one day.